GSMA-CPAS/BWRP-chaincode/hybrid/readme.txt

 # changelog #

+- GetSignatures uses documentID instead of key, its local only and easier to use this way
+- errorcode uses proper to/from json

 - expose FetchPrivateDocuments
 - better testing api scheme, more tests added
 - added StoreDocumentHash(): this will store a document hash on the ledger and sends an STORE:DOCUMENTHASH event